6 Easy Ways To Boost A Major Bone Matrix Component That Prevents Fractures (The Medical Establishment Completely Ignores This!)

-All of these collagen-building nutrients are Foundation Supplements in the Save Our Bones Program:
+All of these collagen-building nutrients are Foundation Supplements in the Osteoporosis Reversal Program:

 - Vitamin C, also an antioxidant, is required for collagen production.
 As noted above, one of the building blocks of collagen, threonine, works with Vitamin C to form collagen.
 Foods like citrus fruits, broccoli, bell peppers, strawberries, watermelon, and raspberries are good alkalizing sources.
 Blueberries and cranberries are acidifying, but also good sources of Vitamin C.

 - Copper is a trace mineral that is involved in various enzymatic processes, and in fact, copper is found in every tissue of the body.
 Alkalizing foods like almonds, sesame seeds, mushrooms, and tomatoes are excellent food sources of copper, as are acidifying foods like dark chocolate, cashews, and peanuts.

 - Silicon is also a trace mineral that affects collagen by regulating bone matrix proteins.
 Cucumbers are an excellent source of silicon, as are cherries, tomatoes, apples, spinach, and Romaine lettuce.